haacked/haacked.com/_posts/archived/2009-01-25-routing-for-web-forms-in-asp.net-4.0.aspx.markdown

 ---
 layout: post
-title: "Routing for Web Forms in ASP.NET 4.0"
+title: Routing for Web Forms in ASP.NET 4.0
 date: 2009-01-25 -0800
 comments: true
 disqus_identifier: 18578
-categories: [asp.net]
+categories:
+- asp.net
+redirect_from: "/archive/2009/01/24/routing-for-web-forms-in-asp.net-4.0.aspx/"
 ---

 A while back on a lark, I posted a prototype demonstrating how one could use [Routing within Web Forms](http://haacked.com/archive/2008/03/11/using-routing-with-webforms.aspx "Routing for Web Forms").